KennethScott/hostbridge/README.md

 This extension adds options to Make, Execute, and Put Hostbridge scripts on the Explorer context menu as well as the Editor context menu.
 It also adds a Hostbridge Explorer that acts as a host repository browser.
 The repository browser provides context menu options to Get and Delete content items.

-Please note this extension is still considered beta.
+_Please note this extension is still considered **beta**._

 ## Disclaimer
 This is an unofficial HostBridge extension.
 I am not affiliated with [HostBridge](http://www.hostbridge.com).
+This extension was developed against Hostbridge v6.78 - anything else and your mileage may vary.

 ## Credits
-For now the handful of file icons are from Philipp Kief's excellent [Material Icons Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme).
+For now the handful of file icons used in the Host Explorer are from Philipp Kief's excellent [Material Icons Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme).

 ## Features